hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/styles.md

     .hover-pointer

-The cursor will be a pointer on hover.
+The cursor will be a pointer on hover of the element.

+    .monospace

+Applies the font family assigned to the `$monospace-font-family` variable to the element.
+The default value is `"Lucida Console", Monaco, "Courier New", Courier, monospace`.

 # Other

+All elements have `box-sizing: border-box`.

 All elements with `role="button"` will have `cursor: pointer` in hover state.

-All elements have `box-sizing: border-box`.

 ## Mixins